yangbri1/318_sba_express_server_application/README.md

 - - - -

 ## Project Description
-### Create a web application using the fundamentals of Node.js and Express.js.
+### Create a RESTful web application using the fundamentals of Node.js and Express.js.
 Creative freedom is a go, topic is totally up for grasp.
 Main objectives includes ...

 #### 1. Creating a server application with Node.js and Express.js.
 #### 2. Create a RESTful API using Express.js.